ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 Iterations help us to set a rapid pace.
 They are the beating drum that keeps us rolling forward.
 It’s how we make incremental progress toward a larger goal.

 By the way, the iterations I’m talking about here could be personal work iterations or they could be team-based iterations, aka Sprints.
 In this book we are mostly talking about coding at the individual level, but most of this also applies at the team level.
-The important point is that any big task should be tackled sequentially through a series of iterations.
+The important point is that any big task should be tackled through a series of iterations.

 ![Iterations are crucial to software development](/assets/images/chapter-1/1_2-iterations.png "Figure 1.2:  Iterations are crucial to software development")

 #### Figure 1.2:  Iterations are crucial to software development
 >##### HOW IT HELPS
 >###### Breaking up complex work into small pieces allows regular incremental progress towards completion.